andrealauria104/biomisc/README.md

 # biomisc
-Miscellaneous utilities for bioinformatics and NGS data analysis.
+Miscellaneous utilities for Bioinformatics and NGS data analysis.